tangle(1) General Commands Manual tangle(1)

 ENVIRONMENT

-the details of the searching.
+Kpathsea manual at https://tug.org/kpathsea for the details of the

 SEE ALSO

-Donald E. Knuth, The Web System of Structured Documentation.
+Donald E. Knuth, The WEB System of Structured Documentation.

 AUTHORS

-Web was designed by Donald E. Knuth, based on an earlier system called
+WEB was designed by Donald E. Knuth, based on an earlier system called

-DOC (implemented by Ignacio Zabala).
-The tangle and weave programs are
+The tangle and weave programs are themselves written in WEB.
+The system

-themselves written in Web.
-The system was originally ported to Unix at
+was originally ported to Unix at Stanford by Howard Trickey, and at

-Stanford by Howard Trickey, and at Cornell by Pavel Curtis.
+Cornell by Pavel Curtis.